Connect with us

 Screenshot

-WiiM Ultra, the company’s latest network streamer, offers a color touch screen to navigate your digital music collection or select a streaming music source.
+WiiM Ultra, the company’s flagship network streamer, offers a color touch screen to navigate your digital music collection or select a streaming music source.

 Just about every streamer maker has its own mobile app.
 Some, like SONOS, have been enhanced and refined over many years, while other apps from newer entries to the streaming market can show their immaturity in a lack of functionality, lack of third party integration options or just inconsistent operation.
 There are also third party apps like Roon which are designed to work with multiple third party streamers, local digital music libraries and music streaming services.
 But Roon is a subscription-based model so it may not be the best choice for those trying to stick to a budget.

-And speaking of budgets, one company that stays toward the budget-friendly end of the price spectrum for network streamers is WiiM.
-Their most basic streamer, the WiiM Mini ($99) does the same kinds of things as the more recently unveiled flagship WiiM Ultra ($329) so why spend more?
+Speaking of budgets, one company that stays toward the budget-friendly end of the price spectrum for network streamers is WiiM.
+Their most basic streamer, the WiiM Mini ($99) does the same kinds of things as the current flagship WiiM Ultra ($329) so why spend more?
 It comes down to a few factors: sound quality, build quality, aesthetic design, features and functionality.
-At eCoustics, we’ve had hands-on/ears-on time with most of the WiiM streamers, except the WiiM Ultra and WiiM Amp Pro, which were just officially unveiled at High-End Munich in May, 2024.
-Stay tuned for reviews of these new streamers soon.
-Until then, here are our suggestions on what sets each WiiM apart so you can decide which WiiM will work well for you.
+At eCoustics, we’ve had hands-on/ears-on time with nearly all of the WiiM streamers, including the newest models, the WiiM Ultra and WiiM Amp Ultra.
+With that said, here are our suggestions on what sets each WiiM apart so you can decide which WiiM will work well for you.

 The WiiM Home App